- Reference Number: HEY-748/2020

 Please bring your child to the Children’s Outpatients Department, which is situated in the Women and Children’s Hospital at Hull Royal Infirmary.

 Your child will be required to attend the X-ray department to confirm that the tube is in the correct position.
-Your child will need to return to the Children’s Outpatient Department where the X-ray will be reviewed.
+Your child will need to return to the Children’s Outpatient Department where the X-ray will be reviewed by a member of the GI Physiology team.
 If necessary, small adjustments will be made to the position of the tube.
-After the test has finished, your child may go back to school or home.
+After the study has started, your child may go back to school or home.

 Placement of 24-hour pH and impedance probe: